 Valley of the Temples – Agrigento

 Spend some time visiting the Valley of the Temples if you want to look at ancient architecture and learn all about the local history.
 This open-air museum is filled to the brim with ancient artefacts and temples.
 Agrigento used to be a wealthy city full of immense temples that were dedicated to the gods.
-Make sure to visit Temple of Concordia, Temple of Olympian Zeus, Temple of Hera, Temple of Heracles, and more.
+Make sure to visit the Temple of Concordia, the Temple of Olympian Zeus, the Temple of Hera, the Temple of Heracles, and more.

 Anapo River Valley

 This beautiful river valley can be found within Pantalica Canyon.
 It’s a World UNESCO Heritage site because of its beauty and history.
 This is a top destination for outdoor enthusiasts who want to spend the day trekking.
 If you visit for a trek, expect steep cliffs and a beehive of rocky tombs.
-It’s an off-the-beaten path destination in Sicily that is one of the most beautiful places in the country.
+It’s an off-the-beaten-path destination in Sicily that is one of the most beautiful places in the country.